paganotoni/doco/docs/basics/top_navigation.md

 ##### Project github link
 As the name indicates, this is a link to the github page of the project.
 It is generated from the `github` field in the root `_meta.md` file.
 It can be customized there.
 It links to the root of the documentation site.

-### Sidebar

-The sidebar contains three elements:

-- The search component
-- The quick links
-- The table of contents

-Let's go over each of these:

-##### Search component